lorrli274/next/courses/community/Mozilla/Express Web Framework/1- Express - Node Introduction/6-Importing and Creating Modules.md

-A **module** is a JavaScript library/file that you can import into other code using Node's `require()` function. _Express_ itself is a module, as are the middleware and database libraries that we use in our _Express_ applications.
+A **module** is a JavaScript library/file that you can import into other code using Node's `require()` function.
+Express itself is a module, as are the middleware and database libraries that we use in our Express applications.

-The code below shows how we import a module by name, using the _Express_ framework as an example.
-First we invoke the `require()` function, specifying the name of the module as a string (`'express'`), and calling the returned object to create an [Express application].
+The code below shows how we import a module by name, using the Express framework as an example.
+First we invoke the `require()` function, specifying the name of the module as a string (`'express'`), and calling the returned object to create an Express application.
 We can then access the properties and functions of the application object.

 ```js
 var express = require('express');